exakat/php-dictionary/dictionary.rst

 PHP includes a complete object model.
 Some of its features are: visibility, abstract and final classes and methods, additional magic methods, interfaces, and cloning.

+`object` is also a PHP type, which represent an object of any class.

 .. code-block:: php

    <?php